-My articles, essays, reviews, opinion pieces have been widely published in newspapers, literary journals, academic journals, magazines and online in both English and Japanese.
+My articles, essays, reviews, opinion pieces have been published in newspapers, literary journals, academic journals, magazines and online in both English and Japanese.

 The ‘smelly migrant’ is the most subversive of all migrants.
 Societies, including Australia, have ways of controlling the practice of other cultures, languages, customs or religions, but bodily odours just can’t be contained.